-Broccoli Stem and Carrot Slaw is crisp, colourful and totally delicious.
+My Broccoli Stem Slaw is crisp, colourful and totally delicious.
 I make it from simple, everyday ingredients and yet every bite of this salad is full of texture and bright flavours, all of which complement each other.
 It is the perfect side dish to serve with a barbecue, alongside a family dinner or to take on a picnic.
 It is also ideal to serve alongside a burger or in a sandwich.

 You can cut them into strips as you would carrot or celery, to serve as crudites on a dip platter.
-Or, as I am suggesting today, use them in a delicious Broccoli Stem and Carrot Slaw.
+Or, as I am suggesting today, use them in a delicious Broccoli Stem Slaw.

-The stems have a lovely sweet flavour and their crunchiness adds great texture.
+Broccoli stems do have a tough, fibrous outer layer which is best to remove.
+Once this is removed, you will find that the stems have a lovely sweet flavour and their crunchiness adds great texture.

 Broccoli has long been touted as a superfood due to its high nutritional content and anti-cancer properties.
 It is high in fibre, Vitamins C, A and K, Folate and Calcium.
 In fact, health professionals recommend that we eat it at least twice a week.
 Therefore, to avoid repetitive dishes, it is important to have a number of ways in which to use it.

 Ingredients in this recipe: